naturalclimatesolutions/AF_as_NCS/README.md

 ### overview:
-This repo contains code and small static data files used for our 'state of the knowledge' perspective piece on agroforestry as an NCS (Terasaki Hart et al. 2022).
+This repo contains code and some data files used for our 'state of the knowledge' perspective piece on agroforestry as an NCS (Terasaki Hart et al. 2022).

 # < PUT CITATION HERE >